Jalal Al-Behairi

 The Ministry of Interior didn’t release him, as he kept in detention since he arrived at Kafr Shukr Police Station, from August 5, 2021, to 16 of the same month.
 He was transferred to the National Security headquarters in Benha until he appeared before the Supreme State Security Prosecution in the Fifth Settlement on September 5, 2021, charged in Lawsuit No. 2000 of 2021.

-The Supreme State Security Prosecution charged Elbehery with accusations of joining a terrorist group with knowledge of its purposes and spreading and broadcasting false news and statements that would harm public security before sentenced his detention for 15 days, pending investigations.
+The Supreme State Security Prosecution charged Elbehery with accusations of joining a terrorist group with knowledge of its purposes and spreading and broadcasting false news and statements that would harm public security before sentencing his detention for 15 days, pending investigations.

-To read the methodology click here.
+To read the methodology, click here.